About Me

 Hi everyone!
 Thank you for joining me.

-My dad taught me the basics of watercolor in the best way his Swiss immigrant self could: “You make a drawing, you put in the colors, then you put in the shadows. … and it’s against the rules to use white.”
-He made great paintings and I would just sit and watch … and cry.
+My dad taught me the basics of watercolor in the best way his stoic, Swiss immigrant self could: “You make a drawing, you put in the colors, then you put in the shadows. … and you can’t use white.”
+He made great paintings and I would just sit and watch — and cry.

-It was like witchcraft.
-First when he made a drawing in perspective, then, he added the final shading the whole painting came to life.
+It was like witchcraft!
+First he made a drawing in perspective; then he added flat colors; then he finished with the final shading — I couldn’t believe it when the whole painting came to life.

 One of my early attempts!

-My dad was taught by his own father, who, in turn, learned from his uncle, Edmond Reuter.
-Turns out, Edmond was a professional artist who actually worked with (not for, apparently!)
-William Morris back in the early 1900s.
+My dad was taught by his own father, a Swiss watchmaker, who, in turn, learned from his uncle, Edmond Reuter.
+Turns out, Edmond was a professional artist who worked with William Morris back in the early 1900’s.

-Life kept me occupied working as a Web Developer and being a father until the last couple of years during which I am focusing on improving my artistic skills and developing new techniques.
-I’m sure some of the techniques I knew may have become somewhat “diluted” over the generations and there are even more modern techniques that I look forward to discovering.
+Life has kept me occupied working as a Web Developer and being a father.
+Recently, I’ve been able to focus on improving my artistic skills and developing new techniques.
+I’m sure some of the techniques past down from my relatives may have become “diluted” over the generations and there are more modern ways that I can discover.

 I call my site “Watercolor Reflections” because I do a lot of thinking while I paint.
-It’s one of those things that makes the hours pass like minutes as I spend time with my ancestors who I never knew, think about my offspring that I’ve yet to meet, and am grateful for the opportunities that led me to this time.
+It’s one of those things that makes the hours pass like minutes as I spend time with my late Dad, my ancestors who I never knew, think about my offspring that I’ve yet to meet, and am grateful for the opportunities and challenges that led me to this point in time.

 Annecy, France – wedding present by Mark Degallier